People Australia

 Older articles are being reviewed with a view to bringing them into line with contemporary values but the original text will remain available for historical context.

-Izzard, John (1774–1840)
+John Izzard (1774–1840)

 John Izzard, ferryman, was sentenced to seven years transportation.
 He arrived in Sydney in 1802 aboard the Perseus.